Skip to main content

 Image

-The image below is the result of using the ping command from instance-b located in vpc-b to instance-a located in vpc-a.
+The following image shows the result of using ping from instance-b in vpc-b to instance-a in vpc-a.

 Image